BorisDudkin/FinTech_Module4_Risk_Return_Analysis/README.md

 # Risk Return Analysis

-### Risk Return Analysis application provides asset managers with an efficient and easy way to select a fund with the most investment potential based on key risk-management metrics: the daily returns, standard deviations, Sharpe ratios, and betas.
+### Risk Return Analysis application provides asset managers with an efficient and easy way to select a fund with the most investment potential based on key risk-management metrics: returns, risks, risk-return analysis, and diversification benefits.

 ---